 2 tsp sugar

 bite, may use more or less to taste.)
-Place garlic in a food processor and press the pulse button repeatedly, to form a medium/coarse grind; stop and scrape down sides once; set aside.
+Place garlic in a food processor and press the pulse button repeatedly, to form a med/coarse grind; stop and scrape down sides once; set aside.
 (May also chop with a sharp knife, if you don’t have a processor.)

 - Place tenderloins in boiling water; turn down heat to medium; do not add salt.
 Cook for about 4 minutes, or until just faintly pink in center; do not overcook.
 Remove from water when done and place on a plate in refrigerator.
 SAVE BROTH.